openbmc/hiomapd/README.md

 The build system is a standard autotools setup. `bootstrap.sh` runs all the jobs necessary to initialise autotools.

-By default mboxd is configured and built _without_ the 'virtual PNOR' feature discussed below.
+By default the build is configured and built _without_ the 'virtual PNOR' feature discussed below.
 The virtual PNOR functionality is written in C++, and due to some autotools clunkiness even if it is disabled mboxd will still be linked with `CXX`.
 Point `CXX` to `cc` at configure time if you do not have a C++ compiler for your target (`./configure CXX=cc`).

 If you are hacking on the reference implementation it's recommended to run `bootstrap.sh` with the `dev` argument: